dorakemon/json-proof-token-js/README.md

 1. Write and run Rust tests in `src/*.rs` (or the `tests` module).
 2. Use `nr build` to rebuild the WASM package.
 3. Write and run JavaScript tests in `test/*.test.ts`.
-4. Once everything passes, we can consider publishing (strategy TBD).
+4. Once everything passes, we can publish `nr build && npm publish`.

 Happy coding!